Hydrodynamic and symbolic models of computation with advice: Countable generalized shifts and

 The image $\phi(s_k)$ is obtained by changing the symbols in position $n_{i_k},...,n_{i_k}+m_{i_k}-1$ and shifting by $H(p_k)$.\\

-Let us show that for any integer $r$, the sequence $s_k$ and the sequence $\phi(s_k)$ do not coincide in some element in position greater or equal to $r_{i_k}$.
-To see this, given an arbitrary $r$ let $\phi(s_k)^r$ be the $r$-shifted sequence of $\phi(s_k)$.
-If $r>0$ (i.e. left shift), then the symbol in position $n_{i_k}+m_{i_k}>r_{i_k}$ of $s_k$ (which is a one) does not coincide with that of $\phi(s_k)^r$, which is a zero.
-If $r<0$ (right shift) then the symbol in position $n_{i_k}+m_{i_k}+r>r_{i_k}$ (which is a zero) does not coincide with the symbol of $\phi(s_k)^r$ in that position (which is a one).
+Let us show that for any integer $l$, the sequence $s_k$ and the sequence $\phi(s_k)$ shifted by $l$ do not coincide in some element in position greater or equal to $r_{i_k}$.
+To see this, given an arbitrary $l$ let $\phi(s_k)^l$ be the $l$-shifted sequence of $\phi(s_k)$.
+If $l>0$ (i.e. left shift), then the symbol in position $n_{i_k}+m_{i_k}>r_{i_k}$ of $s_k$ (which is a one) does not coincide with that of $\phi(s_k)^r$, which is a zero.
+If $l<0$ (right shift) then the symbol in position $n_{i_k}+m_{i_k}+r>r_{i_k}$ (which is a zero) does not coincide with the symbol of $\phi(s_k)^r$ in that position (which is a one).
 Finally when $r=0$, we have that the symbol in position $r_{i_k}$ does not coincide with that of $\phi(s_k)$ by hypothesis.
-We conclude that some symbol at a position greater or equal than $r_{i_k}$ of $s_k$ and of any shifted version of $\phi(s_k)$ are not equal.
-Since $r_{i_k}$ is arbitrarily large choosing an arbitrarily large $k$, this gives a contradiction Lemma \ref{lem:GS}.
+We conclude that the symbol at some position greater or equal than $r_{i_k}$ of $s_k$ and the symbol at the same position of any shifted version of $\phi(s_k)$ are not equal.
+Since $r_{i_k}$ is arbitrarily large choosing an arbitrarily large $k$, we reach a contradiction with Lemma \ref{lem:GS}.
 We conclude that $\phi$ is not a generalized shift. \end{proof}

 Lemma \ref{lem:char} can be used to easily construct examples of countable generalized shifts that are not generalized shifts, even bijective ones.
 We shall call a countable generalized shift that is not a generalized shift an ``infinite generalized shift".
 We will refer to a countable generalized shift that is a generalized shift as a ``finite" generalized shift.